Certificate of Children’s Creative Writing– New Course!

 Aussie Kids is an exciting new series of books for emerging readers, featuring Australian children living in unique places in every state of the country.

-Writing Tip: Early readers usually have a maximum of 1,500 words which are broken up into short chapters.
+Writing Tip: Early readers usually have a maximum of 1,500 words, broken into short chapters.

 Chapter books are longer than picture books but shorter than middle-grade novels.
 These books frequently address issues kids face in the first few years of school, such as making friends, fitting in, peer pressure, and overcoming challenging situations.
 Illustrations are also commonly used throughout chapter books to create an engaging, high-impact story that can be read independently by this age group.

 Writing Tip: Most chapter books are about 15,000 to 20,000 words and usually have ten chapters.
-The language-style in these books are conversational and straightforward.
+The language style in these books is conversational and straightforward.

 Children read middle-grade fiction before they’re teenagers.
 As a result, they’re starting a new phase of self-discovery – and there’s something for every child, from Demon Dentist to Goosebumps.